shawnee-skogen/website/content/page/schedule.md

 The schedule can be subscribed to by opening [webcal://forum.shawnee-skogen.com/calendar/](webcal://forum.shawnee-skogen.com/calendar/) (at least on iOS and macOS).
 Be sure to set the auto-refresh to daily, or more frequent, so you see updated event info.

-## March 12, 2023

-Time: 2:00 PM
-Location: [St. Nicholas Brewing Company](https://goo.gl/maps/DahCdc83Ufa6hFYc9) (12 S Oak St, Du Quoin, IL 62832)
-Program: [Thor Heyerdahl](https://en.wikipedia.org/wiki/Thor_Heyerdahl) presented by Ron Naversen

 ## April 15, 2023

 Time: 2:00 PM
-Location: Somewhere in Anna, IL
+Location: Anna, IL and Giant City Start Park; see below.
 Program: To be determined but the District 5 board will be visiting.

+Lunch will be at Davie School Inn in Anna, IL; RSVP required, time TBD.
+Social will be at Star View and Blue Sky Wineries starting at 3:30 PM.
+Dinner will be at Giant City Lodge at 6:30 PM; RSVP required.

 ## May 14, 2023

 Time: 2:00 PM
-Location: [Ron's House](https://goo.gl/maps/CpmeivTVKpvHuR5h7) (388 East New Thompson Lake Road, Carbondale, IL)
+Location: New Thompson Lake in Carbondale
 Program: Syttende Mai celebration with a Scandinavian potluck.

 ## June 11, 2023